-Set up by the Treaty of Waitangi Act 1975, Te Rōpū Whakamana i te Tiriti o Waitangi (The Waitangi Tribunal) is a permanent commission of inquiry that makes recommendations on claims brought by Māori relating to Crown actions which breach the promises made in the Treaty of Waitangi.
+Te Rōpū Whakamana i te Tiriti o Waitangi (the Waitangi Tribunal) is a permanent commission of inquiry set up by the Treaty of Waitangi Act 1975.
+It inquires into and can make recommendations on claims brought by Māori relating to Crown actions or omissions which are found to breach the promises made in the Treaty of Waitangi.